 The present digital guide represents one of the main outcomes of the joint work of the project consortium represented by Alternativi International (Bulgaria) as coordinator and, OEJAB (Austria), PROJUVEN (Spain) and Futuro Digitale (Italy) as partners within the project “Volunteers 4 ALL”, in order to provide youth workers with updated knowledge, tools and examples of good practices.
 The guide presents the current situation, challenges & opportunities as well as the main project results with best practices.

 Approaching and helping refugees through social media channels is a relatively new issue and the latest one that youth workers are being asked to address.
-This report will provide an innovative and comprehensive response to support youth workers and other volunteers.
-In the report will be marked the necessity of a strong sense of civic responsibility and a clear understanding of what is right for a better and fairer Europe.
+This guide will provide an innovative and comprehensive response to support youth workers and other volunteers.
+In the guide will be marked the necessity of a strong sense of civic responsibility and a clear understanding of what is right for a better and fairer Europe.

 This digital guide for busy practitioners like NGOs will close the gaps how to employ ICTs and social media by volunteers and youth workers for the purpose of helping migrants before, during and after their migration journey, as well as related to the use of social media by migrants for integration in host countries, to maintaining family relations, sustaining cultural identities and in supporting a family from abroad.